thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 }
 ```

+We still thread `revision` through each of these calls, so now they are checking if `dep`'s `changed_at` revision is higher than our query's `verified_at`.
-One dependency that might have changed is enough to stop us in our tracks.
+One such dependency is enough to stop us in our tracks.
-We immediately return true in such a case.
+We immediately return true.
 If we make it through all our dependencies, we've successfully verified our query:

 ```rs